What are Fungi?

 Yeasts are round or ovoid single cells which multiply by budding .
 The daughter cells will either detach from the mother cell or remain attached and form chains of cells.
 In tissue, some many yeasts can form filament-like extensions called pseudohyphae which they use for adherence and tissue invasion.

-Moulds grow as branching filaments called hyphae .
+Moulds grow as branching filaments called hyphae.
 These are long, thin cells which efficiently help the fungus to invade tissue.
 A mass of hyphae bunched together is termed a mycelium.
-In favourable conditions (cooler than human body), moulds can also produce spores for sexual reproduction.
-The spores develop in specific sacs called conidia which develop to the end of hyphae and become dispersed periodically.
+Under favourable conditions (cooler than the human body and in the presence of air), moulds can also produce sporing structures.
+Spores (also called conidia in e.g. Aspergillus) are similar to seeds as they enable the fungus to reproduce and spread.